vrettasm/HydroModel/README.md

 |   3   | 733683 |          0.24   |            -10.4151 |
 |  ...  |  ...   |    ...          |               ...   |

-The *Date* is a 'datenum' object.
+The *Date* is a 'datenum' MATLAB's object.
 The *Precipitation* is given in [L: cm] and the *Water Table Depths* are in [L: m] units (increasing downwards).
-The negative sign indicates underground values but in the code is removed.
+The negative sign indicates underground values but in the code this is removed.

 **Note:**
     We need to convert the dates (from MATLAB to Python).
 The value `719529` is